 - Open-source in the future

-Today, we are obviously embracing a shift in our way of living and thinking thanks to the worldwide Internet and other technologies that allow people to share information and collaborate at a distance. eXo, my company, is also modestly contributing to this shift.
+Today, thanks to AI-powered tools and data labeling tools, everything has changed.
+We are obviously embracing a shift in our way of living and thinking thanks to the worldwide Internet and other technologies that allow people to share information and collaborate at a distance, and password manager can be your protection from cyber thieves who want to steal your personal data.
+Property changes to cybersecurity. eXo, my company, is also modestly contributing to this shift.

 As cultural values are changing, trends such as collaboration and sharing come back in force as humanity faces unprecedented crises and tries to reinvent itself beyond the pure capitalistic property-based model.